Abstract

 It has long been thought that habitat fragmentation can impact species’ climate tracking (Opdam & Wascher, 2004) but there are only a few empirical studies to date (Fourcade et al., 2021; Warren et al., 2001).
 Our research examining colonization-extinction dynamics provides empirical evidence of the possible mechanisms in a land-bridge island system.

 Island size also had pervasive effects on underlying thermophilization dynamics.
-In our study, a large proportion (11 out of 15) of warm-adapted species increasing in colonization rate and half (12 out of 23) of cold-adapted species increasing in extinction rate were changing more rapidly on smaller islands.
-Similarly, a lower proportion of habitats enhance the colonization of warm-adapted species under climate change in the butterfly assemblage (Fourcade et al., 2021) The observed colonization-extinction patterns on smaller islands support the hypothesis that warm-adapted species benefit from the lowered thermal buffering of ambient temperature on smaller islands, while the same mechanism may speed up extinction (or emigration) of cold-adapted species (Figure 1b).
+In our study, the colonization rate of a large proportion of warm-adapted species (11 out of 15) and half of cold-adapted species (12 out of 23) were increasing more rapidly on smaller islands.
+Similarly, a lower proportion of habitats enhances the colonization of warm-adapted species under climate change in the butterfly assemblage (Fourcade et al., 2021).
+The observed colonization-extinction patterns on smaller islands support the hypothesis that warm-adapted species benefit from the lowered thermal buffering of ambient temperature on smaller islands, while the same mechanism may speed up extinction (or emigration) of cold-adapted species (Figure 1b).
 To investigate this mechanistic hypothesis more thoroughly, using understory air temperature data monitored on 20 islands in the breeding season in 2022, we found that temperature buffering ability indeed was diminished on smaller islands (Appendix 1—figure 6), further supporting microclimate as a primary driver of fragmentation’s mediation of thermophilization (Zellweger et al., 2020).

 4 Materials and Methods